tchajed/botc-tools/FEATURES.md

 alt="Screenshot showing townsquare grimoire setup" width="400">

 Finally we have an image that shows the initial Grimoire setup.
-These are the tokens for the in-play roles, rendered as an image.
-On my iPad I drag these out of the website and into a drawing app (Concepts), which then serves as a Grimoire where I can track reminders and communicate with players by writing.
+Player names are chosen by adding a list just below the image.
+The grimoire has tokens for every player, as well as in-play roles that aren't distributed (like Drunk and Fabled) and the bluffs as reminders for the storyteller.

-This is my favorite feature of the app - it really speeds up setup, and it's much easier to run the game with all the characters and abilities clearly visible rather than just having hand-written names.
+On my iPad I drag the grimoire image out of the website and into a drawing app (Concepts), which then serves as a Grimoire where I can track reminders and communicate with players by writing (you can instead click on the image to copy it).
+This is my favorite feature of the app - it really speeds up setup, and it's much easier to run the game with characters, abilities, and player names clearly visible.

 ---